azarketa/Thermodynamics-theoretical-pills/source/0001_What_is_this_course_about.md

+(subsec_purpose_of_the_course)=
+## The purpose of this course

-This course, **Thermal and Fluids Engineering**, may be viewed in essence as a course on *Applied Thermodynamics*.
+This course, **Thermal and Fluids Engineering**, may be viewed in essence as a course on **Applied Thermodynamics**.
 That is, it takes the broad, conceptual framework of thermodynamics and translates it into a tool for understanding, modeling, and predicting how physical systems behave under change.

 Applied thermodynamics does not merely involve formulas or machines — it is a *way of reasoning* about the world.
 It asks us to see every phenomenon as part of a wider order governed by a small set of universal principles.